-• depreciation may not be calculated correctly in accordance with the terms of the Grant Agreement / Decision;
+- depreciation may not be calculated correctly in accordance with the terms of the Grant Agreement / Decision; - the full cost of an item of equipment may be claimed where it should have been depreciated.

 19 See 'Glossary' for a description of 'working days'.